FCrSTATS/Visualisations/PassingOrigins.md

 Firstly, let's plot the histogram for the whole team, get the styling right and then overlay Demi's histogram at the end.

-We will use ggplot2 package to help us with this, and we will build the plot layer by layer (using similar techniques that I used in the Building a Football Pitch tutorial).
+We will use ggplot2 package to help us with this, and we will build the plot layer by layer (using similar techniques that I used previously [here](https://github.com/FCrSTATS/Visualisations/blob/master/3.CreateAPitch.md) and [here](https://github.com/FCrSTATS/Visualisations/blob/master/2.BuildingARadar.md)).

 ``` r
 ## first we build the base plot, confirm the dataframe we will be using and the metric we will plot (location_x) which is vertical origin of the pass.